ZeinaliAmin/StoreFront/README.md

-Inventory Management System
+# Inventory Management System

 This is a customized Inventory Management System built using a Spring application with a Java backend.
 The system is designed to help businesses, specifically those that sell products composed of various parts, manage their inventory more effectively.

-Table of Contents
+# Contents

 Description
 Installation